 The Synthesis vs. Maintenance Distinction

 The Aider leaderboard, which measures real-world code editing capabilities, reveals this divergence starkly.
-While GPT-5 achieves 88% on Aider’s code editing benchmark, many models with strong HumanEval scores perform significantly worse in practice.
-Qwen2.5-Coder-32B, despite achieving SOTA open-source performance on EvalPlus, scores only 16.4% on Aider.3
+While GPT-5 class models hit 88% on Aider’s code editing benchmark, many models with strong HumanEval scores perform significantly worse in practice.
+Qwen2.5-Coder-32B, despite achieving SOTA open-source performance on EvalPlus, scores only 16.4% on Aider.
+(Aider LLM Leaderboards) For a deeper look at why SWE-bench scores routinely overstate real-world readiness, see our analysis of SWE-bench Verified’s blind spots.

 Important Note on Discrepancies: The Qwen2.5-Coder technical blog claims 73.7% on Aider, but this figure has not been replicated on the official Aider leaderboard, which shows 16.4%.
 This significant discrepancy highlights why we rely on independently verified benchmark results rather than manufacturer claims.